QYangF/MRD/README.md

 # MRD
- Once the paper is completed, it will be uploaded promptly.
+ Once all the papers are completed, they will be uploaded in a timely manner.
 Please stay tuned.